 In addition to fuel, lubricating oil can get into the combustion chamber via several pathways.
 Some engines may have poor tolerances for pistons and piston rings, thus the negative pressures (engine intake vacuum) can pull oil through these larger gaps during the intake stroke.
 Furthermore, engine components, such as valves, valve seals, piston rings, and turbochargers can wear and deteriorate resulting in increasing emissions over time.
 In all gasoline automotive engines, the crankcase (where the oil bathes the engine components) is vented back into the combustion chamber through the intake manifold.
-This is known as Positive Crankcase Ventilation (PCV), and is required in order to remove and burn the excess hydrocarbons in the hot crankcase.
+This technology, known as Positive Crankcase Ventilation (PCV), is required to remove and burn excess hydrocarbons in the hot crankcase.
 Unfortunately, it can also introduce PM precursors and oil into the engine combustion chamber.
 Because of the relatively small amount of oil consumption compared to the volume of gasoline burned in a vehicle, the amount of HC from oil is typically small.
-However, organic PM from oil consumption can be quite significant because oil is a high molecular weight hydrocarbon, and more likely to persist as unburned droplets.
+However, organic PM from oil consumption can be quite substantial because oil is composed of high molecular-weight hydrocarbons, and more likely to persist as unburned droplets.
 Therefore, as vehicles age, those that consume more oil will probably have very different emissions behavior for HC than for PM, compared to when they were new.
 However, oil consumption can "poison" the catalyst substrate, reducing the effectiveness of the catalyst at oxidizing HC.
+Analysis of the Kansas City program estimated that lubricating oil contributes from 13% to 37% of the primary PM emissions, with the older vehicles contributing most of the oil-derived PM emissions.

 The fuel itself may have properties that exacerbate PM formation, which may be affected by concentrations of sulfur, lead, aromatics, and impurities.
 With the lower levels of lead and sulfur in fuels, the first two are presumably less of a factor in the Kansas City program than aromatics.
-In the calendar years that MOVES models, lead is not a significant portion of the inventory, thus is largely ignored.
+In the calendar years that MOVES models, lead is not a significant portion of the inventory, and is thus largely ignored.

 Some of these PM forming mechanisms clearly affect HC emissions.
 A control technology or a deterioration path for HC may or may not similarly affect PM depending on the source.
 It is also likely that the processes that cause high PM may not be the same processes that cause organic PM.
 Some of the mechanisms also form visible smoke.
-Smoke takes on a variety of characteristics depending on the source, and can be due to oil consumption or overfueling.
+Smoke takes on a variety of characteristics depending on the source, and can be due to oil consumption or over-fueling.
 The smoke is visible because of the relative size of the particles compared to the light wavelengths that are scattered.
 However, visible smoke is not necessarily a reliable indicator of high PM emissions.